dewdgi/wheel-hid-emulator/logics.md

 - Provides `WaitForEvents`, `Read(int& mouse_dx)`, `IsKeyPressed`, `Grab`, `ResyncKeyStates`, and health helpers like `AllRequiredGrabbed`.
 - `CheckToggle` now arms on Ctrl+M down and only fires once **both** keys are released so the desktop receives the key-up events before `EVIOCGRAB` takes ownership, preventing stuck characters in other apps.
 - Integration happens in two phases: the enumerator walks `/dev/input` without holding `devices_mutex`, then DeviceScanner integrates the delta, so event reads never block on filesystem syscalls.
 Enabling/disabling no longer forces an immediate rescan—the background feed keeps the registry current, so toggles stay instant while still noticing hotplug events within ~400 ms.
+- A dedicated eventfd is polled alongside the device descriptors, so `WaitForEvents(-1)` can be woken explicitly during shutdown or rescans instead of waiting for real keyboard/mouse traffic.

 ### `src/input/input_manager.{h,cpp}` — InputManager
 Bridges DeviceScanner to the rest of the app.
 - Dedicated reader thread waits on `DeviceScanner::WaitForEvents`, drains events, detects Ctrl+M, and builds `InputFrame` snapshots (mouse delta, `WheelInputState`, timestamp, toggle flag).
 - Frames are published via condition variable; consumers call `WaitForFrame` or `TryGetFrame`.
 - Exposes `GrabDevices`, `AllRequiredGrabbed`, `ResyncKeyStates`, and `LatestLogicalState` for `WheelDevice` to coordinate enable/disable handshakes.
+- Snapshot diffing now happens while holding `frame_mutex_`, so the reader thread and main thread never race on `current_state_`.

 ### `src/wheel_device.{h,cpp}` — WheelDevice
 Owns wheel state (steering, pedals, 26 buttons, hat, FFB state, enable flag) and orchestrates HID I/O.